 2.5 to 3 miles round trip

 Exit Glacier is the primary destination for visitors to witness up close the power of the glaciers in Kenai Fjords National Park.
-You'll be guided on a network of trails through cottonwood forest that lead to different views of Exit Glacier.
-With lots of beautiful and fun options your guide will make this an adventure you'll remember for a lifetime.
+You'll be guided on a network of trails through cottonwood forest that leads to different views of Exit Glacier.
+With lots of beautiful and fun options, your guide will make this an adventure you'll remember for a lifetime.

 TONSINA CREEK & CAINES HEAD HIKE